Questions and answers: Cambridge Building Society transfer of equity

-- I am trying to find a conveyancing solicitor to deal with my transfer of equity.
+- I am trying to find a conveyancing solicitor to undertake my transfer of equity.
 Cambridge Building Society have been approached for a refinancing.
-I considered asking my financial adviser.
-I am lead to believe he will likely get a referral fee for recommending a firm, but also of benefit will be that he knows the lawyer, has dealt with them before.
-Is my logic misguided?
+I considered asking my mortgage broker.
+I am lead to believe he will likely get a kickback for recommending a firm, but also of benefit will be that he knows the lawyer, has a working relationship with them.
+Any flaws you see in this way of thinking?

-Sample of information requested in a conveyancer form relating to Cambridge Building Society Transfer of Equity
+Sample of questions in a lawyer questionnaire concerning a Cambridge Building Society Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?

-Caveats to be read in further to the above Cambridge Building Society transfer of equity Info :
+Caveats to be read in supplemental the above Cambridge Building Society transfer of equity Info :

 Tax and Legal